 RiverValley Behavioral Health is extremely invested in the communities we serve.
-We focus on sharing our knowledge about behavioral health with anyone that would benefit from it.
-Below are some of the training we offer and community boards we are involved in.
+We are committed to sharing our knowledge about behavioral health with community members in our seven-county service region.

 Mental Health First Aid

-In 2019, RiverValley Behavioral Health trained over 1,000 teachers, clergy, first responders, doctors, dentists, social service workers and others in Mental Health First Aid.
-We host these classes free of charge.
+In 2019, RiverValley Behavioral Health trained over 1,000 teachers, clergy, first responders, doctors, dentists, social service workers, and others in Mental Health First Aid.

 Crisis Intervention Team Training

-Once a year, RiverValley provides Crisis Intervention Team (CIT) Training to local law enforcement.
+RiverValley provides Crisis Intervention Team (CIT) annual training to local law enforcement.
 This training can help keep people with mental illness out of jail and in treatment, on the road to recovery.
 CIT helps to reduce arrests of people with mental illness while simultaneously increasing the likelihood that individuals will receive mental health services.

 - Assessing and Managing Suicide Risk for Substance Use Disorder Treatment Professionals (AMSR-SUD)